A Rigorous, Multi-Disciplinary Collaboration

 - Jim Wilbur, MEd, Director of Threshold Program, Lesley University

 3LPlace Curriculum Project Team

 - Deborah Flaschen.
 Co-Director, responsible for collaboration and financial management and oversight.

 - Nancy Wiseman.
 Co-Director, content development, quality, and production.

 - Bob Rich.
 Writer and editor.

 - Elana Himmelfarb.
-Writer.
+Lead writer and concept developer.